 Imagine tiny respiratory droplets hanging in the air, floating on the same breeze that rustles a nearby girl’s dress.
 The same air that cools a passing family.
 The same air gulped by a crying baby.

 Every puff of exhaled air, every surface touched by our patient zero will be infectious.
-It will have a chance to infect anyone who breaths the air or touches the same surface.
+It will have a chance to infect anyone who breathes the air or touches the same surface.

 None of his victims know the danger they are in.
 Some who are infected will be maimed.
 Some who are infected will die.